 What is Tooth Extraction?

 Tooth extraction is the removal of the tooth from the dental socket in the alveolar.
 The reason for this can be the unrestorable condition of a tooth due to tooth decay, gum disease or periodontal decease.

-The most common reasons of tooth extraction are as follow:
+The most common reasons for tooth extraction are as follow:

-1. Crowded mouth: The orthodontic treatment is one of the reasons for tooth extraction.
+1. Crowded mouth: Orthodontic treatment is one of the reasons for tooth extraction.
 You may require space to align the teeth.
 To create space your dentist may remove one or two teeth.

 3. Risk of infection: If a patient is taking any kind of treatment (eg- chemotherapy or organ transplant) his immune system can become weak.
 During this time a small oral issue can spread the infection to its surrounding teeth and gums.
 This may lead the tooth extraction to stop spreading the infection.